AndNak/arcsnake_v2/README.md

 and verify that `can0` appears in the list.

 # Install Code base
+Do this by running the installation.sh file alternatively, you can manually run the below commands yourself

 ## Installing Anaconda
 Install anaconda from official website